aprospero/can-mtdc-logger/doc/tool_help.md

 ###### Build environment

+the application depends on the [sorella shared library](./lib_help.md)  and mosquitto, a tiny MQTT broker for Linux.

-to date an eclipse cdt project is part of the repo.
-It includes source code resources via virtual folders and files which makes it independent from any other make/cmake/whatever buildsystem support possibly added in the future.
+to date several eclipse cdt projects are part of the repo.
+They includes source code resources via virtual folders and files which makes them independent from any other make/cmake/whatever buildsystem support possibly added in the future.

-Nevertheless most likely other build systems will lack of the same cross-compile toolchain referenced in the provided eclipse project, so it would need a complete reconfiguration of the build settings to be of use........
+Nevertheless most likely other build systems will lack of the same cross-compile toolchain referenced in the provided eclipse projects, so it would need a complete reconfiguration of the build settings to be of use........